benjha/sc2022_ISAAC_artifact/README.md

 * `ssh $USERNAME@$LOGIN_NODE -L 2459:$ISAAC_SERVER:2459`

+Example in Crusher.
+Note all the bechmarks where configured to use Crusher's login1 node:

+* `ssh id@login1.crusher.ornl.gov -L 2459:login1:2459

-2. Go to the directory the repo. was cloned and execute the `run_isaac_server.sh` script.
+2. Go to the directory where the repo. was cloned and execute the `run_isaac_server.sh` script.